 Create a Linux VM

 Create an Ubuntu VM in your new resource group.
-The Azure CLI 2.0 will create SSH keys and setup the VM with them.
+The Azure CLI will create SSH keys and set up the VM with them.

-az vm create -n my_vm_name -g MyRG --image UbuntuLTS --generate-ssh-keys
+az vm create -n myVM -g MyRG --image UbuntuLTS --generate-ssh-keys

-/User/.ssh/id_rsa.pub by Azure CLI 2.0 by default.
-Your .ssh folder is persisted in your attached Azure file share's 5-GB image.
+.ssh folder is persisted in your attached file share's 5-GB image used to persist